MinecraftForge/Documentation/rendering/modelblock.md

 ```

 Once we've got a `StateMap`, it's a simple matter to register it with the `ModelLoader`.
-`ModelLoader` has a lot of interesting functionality, but all we're interested in right now is the cabability to register custom state mappers with `setCustomStateMapper`.
+`ModelLoader` has a lot of interesting functionality, but all we're interested in right now is the capability to register custom state mappers with `setCustomStateMapper`.
 `setCustomStateMapper` takes two arguments: the class type of the block the mapper is for, and the mapper itself.
 Continuing our example, we'll register the `StateMapper` for our `BlockCustomGrass`: